 All listed initiatives have helped reduced costs by avoiding ED visits.

 As of July 2021, GMH's telemedicine portfolio now includes psychiatry, stroke care, and cardiology.
 They will be expanding these services to include oncology in late Summer 2021.

 For the school-based behavioral health initiatives, the ultimate goal is to help provide immediate access to student emergency needs.
 There are a lot of barriers or challenges with students having to be transported to the ED for these emergency needs including but not limited to: transportation to ED and at discharge, parents not consenting to care, parents not involved, need for Childs Protective Services (CPS) intervention if parental consent not provided, and delayed time to treat if emergency medical services or other transportation not immediately available.
 Having telemedicine access in the schools for these emergent needs breaks down many of these barriers and reduces what could be an unnecessary ED visit.

 “I am elated the National Rural Health Resource Center recognized us for the work we are doing to improve access to care throughout our five-county service area using telemedicine,“ said Bob Milvet, CEO at GMH.
-“This recognition is another example of how critical access hospitals like ours are innovative leaders in utilizing technology to bring specialized services to our communities.”
+“This recognition is another example of how CAHs like ours are innovative leaders in utilizing technology to bring specialized services to our communities.”

 UPMC Cole, located in Coudersport, Pennsylvania, is one of three critical access hospitals CAHs that received national recognition for demonstrating an innovative approach to post-acute care that supports a patient’s continued recovery from illness or management of a chronic illness or disability.